 Sum It Up

 Solar-powered lights work great in cold temperatures because no heat reduces the resistance inside the solar panel cells.
 However, winter comes with shorter daylight hours.
-To get the best performance out of your solar lights during winter, make sure you place them in direct sunlight, clean them regularly with a soft cloth or brush, use warmer-colored LED bulbs instead of cool white LEDs, and consider using a timer to turn lights on just before sunset and off shortly after dark.
+To get the best performance out of your solar lights during winter, make sure you install the solar panels of the Christmas lights in direct sunlight, clean them regularly with a soft cloth or brush, use warmer-colored LED bulbs instead of cool white LEDs, and consider using a timer to turn lights on just before sunset and off shortly after dark.
 Use a high-quality solar panel to plug in Christmas lights.
 This will help ensure optimal performance from your solar lighting system during the holiday season and colder months so you can continue enjoying brighter days!